5 Common Misconceptions Punters Should Be Wary Of

 Over the long term finding value bets will prove to be a successful method, but it would appear that the meaning of value has been distorted to a point where it is now really no more than a convenient phrase to most.

-A value bet is one where the odds that are on offer are greater than the odds should be, the market is underestimating that horses chances of winning that race.
+A value bet is one where the odds that are on offer are greater than the odds should be, the betting market is underestimating that horses chances of winning that race.

-A lot of punters would assume that a value bet has to be a big price, presumably because a big run from an outsider in the field has been made fashionable by the media
+A lot of punters would assume that a value bet has to be a big price, presumably because a big run from an outsider in the field has been made fashionable by the media.

 A 100/1 winner gets a lot of coverage, whereas a 3/1 winner who should have been a 1/3 shot tends not to.